my-realm/musings/prisoners-dilemma.md

 | <b>Condition <br>Exists</b>         | X                   | Y                       |
 | <b>Condition <br>Does Not Exist</b> | Y                   | X                       |

-<p>Events represented by cells X, do not have the same probability of occurrence, as those in cells Y, in this "confusion matrix."</p>
+<p>Events represented by cells X, do not have the same probability of occurrence, as those in cells Y, <br />in this tabulated "confusion matrix."</p>

 </div>